aurafarmerone/M.I.N.D.S/02. Numpy/04. Jupyter Lab/README.md

-### In simple words
+### 🧾In simple words

-👉 **JupyterLab is called the advanced version of Jupyter Notebook because it provides a full AI/ML workspace instead of a single notebook.**
+👉 **JupyterLab is called the advanced version of Jupyter Notebook because it provides a full AI/ML workspace instead of a single notebook.**💯🔥